 In this session we will discuss the mindset and ethos that testers should have when testing a software product, the composition of a high-quality bug report, and then view a demo of a few testing tools that have helped the Livefront team make our bug reports a little less noisy, a little more useful, and a lot more fun.

 Matt Schraan leads Product Management at Livefront.
-At Livefront, Matt loves to run experiments - not the least of which involving dad jokes.
+At Livefront, Matt loves outsourcing product feature prioritization to the people.